What is your Trial Policy?

 • SILVER – Silver has a semi-clean and bright tone, but not much color to the tone.

-• NICKEL – Very clean and pure sounding, but not much color to the tone.
+• RHODIUM – Very clean and pure sounding, but not much color to the tone.

 What in the world do terms like: dark, bright, projection, core, spread, etc. mean when describing sound?